Ethics Violation in Tenth Circuit Ends with a Promise to Do Better

 According to reporting by CQ Roll Call, Martinez, who has been a federal judge since 2010, donated $365 to Deborah Ross’ 2016 U.S. Senate campaign in North Carolina.

-After Fix the Court notified District of Colorado Chief Judge Philip Brimmer of this story, an investigation was conducted by the Tenth Circuit Judicial Council, which has authority over the District of Colorado.
+After Fix the Court notified District of Colorado Chief Judge Philip Brimmer of this story, an investigation was conducted by the Tenth Circuit’s chief judge.

 Martinez told them that the funds were donated by his wife, erroneously under his name, after which circuit executive told FTC that Martinez “has taken measures to ensure that it will not happen again.”